Security reporting policy

 Submission requirements

-• Include attack path, impact scope, and reproducible steps.
+- Include the affected asset, attack path, impact scope, and reproducible steps.

 Response cadence